-How to improve internal communication in an organization?
+Asking yourself how to improve internal communication in your organization?
 Use these simple but effective strategies that will help you manage your workforce.

 Let your company’s employees know that you’re there to listen!
 It may sound simple, but making it clear that you’re willing to hear everyone out is a quick way to get them to talk.
 Whether it’s changes they think could help with productivity, or nerves about the job that you can help settle down, they have to know you’re there to listen.